benkeser/info-550-final-project/README.md

 ## Docker Container

 A docker image for creating this report is available on DockerHub at https://hub.docker.com/repository/docker/rachelsagers/finalproject.
 To build the container, run 'docker build -t rachelsagers/finalproject.'
-To run this container, execute 'docker run rachelsagers/finalproject.'
-In the bash terminal in the container, run 'make report/final_report.html', and the final report will be compiled and saved to the report directory for retrieval.
+To generate the report, run make 'report/final_report.html' and the report will be generated and can be retrieved from the report directory.